PhD in Engineering

-Current position: Innovation VP at Ecoflora Cares S.A.S., Colombia
+Current position: CEO at Ecoflora Cares S.A.S., Colombia

-Research focus: Development of biodiversity-derived products for the agriculture, food, and personal care industries involving sustainable management, fair trade and legal access
+Research focus: development of biodiversity-derived products for the food and personal care industries involving sustainable management, fair trade and legal access

-She secured 4 international patents on extraction and processing including: swinglea glutinosa, Genipa Americana and the Sapindacea family.
+Sandra secured four international patent families on extraction and processing including: Genipa americana, Swinglea glutinosa, and Sapindacea family.

 CV as submitted for the Green Talents award (2011):